 Barriers to Household Risk Management: Evidence from India

 Why do many households remain exposed to large exogenous sources of non-systematic income risk?
-We use a series of randomized field experiments in rural India to test the importance of price and non-price factors in the adoption of an innovative rainfall insurance product.
-Demand is significantly price sensitive, but widespread take-up would not be achieved even if the product offered a payout ratio comparable to U.S. insurance contracts.
-We present evidence suggesting that lack of trust, liquidity constraints and limited salience are significant non-price frictions that constrain demand.
-We suggest contract design improvements to mitigate these frictions.
+This paper uses a series of randomized field experiments in rural India to test the importance of price and non-price factors in the adoption of an innovative rainfall insurance product.
+The analysis finds that demand is significantly price-elastic, but that even if insurance were offered with payout ratios similar to US, widespread coverage would not be achieved.
+The paper identifies key non-price frictions that limit demand: liquidity constraints, particularly among poor households, lack of trust, and limited salience.
+The authors suggest potential improvements in contract design to mitigate these frictions.

 Suggested Citation: Suggested Citation